Charlie had been missing for two days.

 The dog pointing in her direction started to growl.

-Fur bristling, Smudge pressed herself farther back into the bush, hopefully out of their reach.
+Fur bristling, Smudge pressed herself farther back into the bush.

 “Come on out,” said one dog.

 “We won’t hurt ya, sweetheart,” said the other.

 The dogs barked and growled as they tried to press inward but they couldn’t reach her under the thick branches.
 Their jaws snatched and drooled, and low growls emanated from their throats.

 “So, it is a kitty,” the man said.
 He went to the back of the van and grabbed an empty cage.
 “Step back,” the man said, but the dogs pressed forward.
 “Back!” he shouted and hit one of the dogs causing him to reel backward with a whimper.
 The other dog backed up, not wanting to receive a similar smack.
 The man put the dogs in the back of the van and walked over to the bush.
 He dropped to the ground until he was eye level, lying on the sidewalk, and stared in at her.
 “Here, kitty kitty,” he said and crawled closer.

 Smudge batted at the man, claws flexed and ready.
 She could smell his sweat and the cigarettes on his breath.
 The warmth of his breathing filled the space and stank.